Skip to content

 The Contents API can only operate on one file per request, so each file becomes a separate commit.
 The via setting is ignored — all files are pushed directly to the default branch.

-# Normal repository (Git Data API)
+# Normal repository (GraphQL createCommitOnBranch)

-commit abc123: "chore: sync files via gh-infra"
+commit abc123 ✓: "chore: sync files via gh-infra"

 - .github/CODEOWNERS (created)